Land Development Services (LDS) - Public Records

 Records Available Online

 The Land Development Information History (LDIH) system consolidates building, site, zoning and complaint information from numerous county systems into a single repository.
 LDIH provides an overall search on land development records.
 The easy-to-use search features make this tool the simplest and quickest method to retrieve site- and building-related information.
-LDIH data is updated weekly on Friday evenings.
+LDIH data is updated nightly.

 The Fairfax Inspections Database Online (FIDO) system provides a more specific search on building-related records, including permitting, plan review, inspection and complaints management services.
 FIDO also includes a Web portal that enables customers to process permit applications online and obtain real-time information.